-I prefer sipping Auchentoshan 12 Year Old, but it you are looking for a great cocktail to serve up at home, look no further.
-Below is a recipe that will have your friends thinking you are next great mixologist.
+I prefer sipping Auchentoshan 12 Year Old, but if you are looking for a great cocktail to serve up at home, look no further.
+Below is a recipe that will have your friends thinking you are the next great mixologist.
 And really, all you have to do is add your favourite ale.

-Here’s a super easy and enjoyable recipe to have handy especially for those impromptu get togethers, it’s a keeper:
+Here’s a super easy and enjoyable recipe to have handy, especially for those impromptu get-togethers, it’s a keeper:

 AUCHENTOSHAN & ALE

-- 1.5oz Auchentoshan 12 Year Old Whisky
+- 1.5oz Auchentoshan 12-Year-Old Whisky

 - 1oz Grapefruit Juice